 Researchers have only just started to learn more about the brain at the tissue level during pregnancy.

-New mothers experience gray matter reductions that can last for at least two years after birth.
+Postpartum women may experience gray matter reductions that can last for at least two years after birth.
 This “specialization” is hypothesized to occur to help women adapt to motherhood and respond to the needs of their babies.
 Instead of “losing” a part of the brain, the brain itself is simply fine-tuning certain connections.

 Other decreases in maternal brain size have been observed late in pregnancy: